MasahikoSawada/masahikosawada.github.io/_posts/en/2024-10-14-musl-libc-postgresql.md

 $ make install
 ```

 By specifying `--prefix` and `--syslibdir` options, you can specify the directories where musl libc and the dynamic linker will be installed, respectively.
-The build completed in about 20 seconds on my environment.
+The build completed in about 20 seconds in my environment.

 You can find a program called `musl-gcc` in the `bin` directory of the installation destination: